roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/ECI Pod management/Use preemptible instances.md

           labels:
             app: nginx
           annotations:
-            k8s.aliyun.com/eci-use-specs : "2-4Gi"  #Replace the value with the ECS instance type that you want. k8s.aliyun.com/eci-spot-strategy: "SpotAsPriceGo"  #Bid based on the market price.
+            k8s.aliyun.com/eci-use-specs: "2-4Gi"  #Specify an ECS instance type or CPU and memory specifications based on requirements. k8s.aliyun.com/eci-spot-strategy: "SpotAsPriceGo"  #A value of SpotAsPriceGo specifies a preemptible instance that is priced at the market price at the time of purchase.
+        spec:
           containers:
           - name: nginx
             image: nginx:1.7.9